rahul4194/CV/README.md

 - Bio-inspired stacking sequence for fiber reinforced composites.
 - Recipient of Student Research Program grant (ORSP/R\&D/PDPU/2017/RDNP) to build ballistic impact experimental setup at Dept. of Mechanical Engg, PDPU, Gandhinagar for the year 2017-2018.
 - Manufacturing of Composite specimens using hand layup technique for testing in ballistic impact loading setup built from the research grant.

+### Thermal-based analysis of cooling assisted friction stir welding of dissimilar metals
+- A mathematical model to predict the properties of material mixture at the joint considering a material flow pattern of dissimilar Al-Cu joint.
+- Simulations of friction stir welding of similar and dissimilar materials in ABAQUS using user coded subroutines USDFLD and DFLUX and its experimental validation.

+### CFD Analysis of Wind Turbine Blade
+- Fluid-structure interaction(FSI) simulations to study the real-time deformation behavior of the blade under aerodynamic loading conditions using finite element analysis tool ANSYS FLUENT